Updated: 18 Aug 2018

-It is important to keep paying your rent regularly, if you don’t, you may risk losing your home.
+Don’t forget, it is important to pay your rent.
+If you don’t, you may risk losing your home.

 Steps to take

-- Look at how much income you have coming in each week
+Look at how much money you have coming in each week

 - Look at how much you spend each week

-- Taking out extra credit will increase your weekly spending
+- Avoid taking out extra credit – it will only increase your weekly spend

-- Credit and store cards can be the most expensive form of borrowing
+- Remember, credit and store cards can be the most expensive form of borrowing

-If you do get into difficulties, get advice as soon as possible.
+- If you do get into difficulties, don’t ignore the problem, get advice.

-The NIDirect website has some useful tips on managing your money.
+- NIDirect has some useful tips on managing your money.